k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 Once you ran this, you can now execute the appropriate command to generate the package.
-This shall be done similar to the *install* action, by either clicking on the arrow aside the command or by using right-click and then choosing the Run action.
+This should be done similar to the *install* action, by either clicking on the arrow aside the command or by using right-click and then choosing the Run action.

 The action commands:

-* `Fabric-lib-publish`, for publishing into the K2exchange store/registry.
+* `Fabric-lib-publish`, for publishing to the K2exchange store/registry.

-  > This actions requires a token that provided for users at the K2exchange portal.
-Contact K2view team for more information and options.
+  > This action requires a token that provided for users at the K2exchange portal.
+Contact the K2view team for more information and options.

 * `Fabric-lib-package`: Creates a **VSIX** file for importing later by consumers.

-* `Fabric-lib-k2export`: Generates a `.k2export` file, which can be imported into .NET Desktop Studio.
+* `Fabric-lib-k2export`: Generates a `.k2export` file, which can be imported to the .NET Desktop Studio.